department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care.md

 <h4 itemprop="name">How do I get help if I don't speak English or have hearing loss?</h4>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">
 Contact your nearest VA medical center and ask to speak to the patient advocate.
-Your patient advocate can help you get foreign language or American Sign Language services to help you or your family members understand your medical or health care benefits.
+Your patient advocate can help you get foreign language or American Sign Language services to help you or your family members understand your medical or health care benefits. <br>
 [Find a VA medical center near you](/facilities/).

 </div>